knowledge-computing/spabert/notebooks/README.md

 Run pip install requirements.txt before starting the jupyter notebooks to ensure you have all required packages

+To install the pre-trained spabert weights or train your own model follow the instructions on the SpaBERT README.md and drop the weights into the sample_datasets folder

 ## Description of Jupyter Notebooks

 ### [spabert-fine-tuning.ipynb](https://github.com/Jina-Kim/spabert-tutorials/blob/main/spabert-fine-tuning.ipynb)